Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/contracts/software-development-agreement.md

 - (c) Binding arbitration in Budapest

 ### 13.3 Independent Contractor
-SkyMirror is an independent contractor.
+Skymirror is an independent contractor.
 Nothing creates an employment or agency relationship.

 ### 13.4 Non-Solicitation
 During the term and for 12 months after, neither Party shall solicit the other's employees who worked on a Project.